 Kuhn was born in São Paulo, Brazil, in 1969, of German descent.
-In 1989, Kuhn moved to the US and earned her BA from The Ohio State University, before furthering her studies at the San Francisco Art Institute.
+In 1989, Kuhn moved to the USA and earned her BA from The Ohio State University, before furthering her studies at the San Francisco Art Institute.
 She is currently an independent scholar at The Getty Research Institute in Los Angeles.
-Mona Kuhn’s first monograph, Photographs, was published by Steidl in 2004; followed by Evidence (2007), Native (2010), Bordeaux Series (2011), Private (2014), and She Disappeared Into Complete Silence (2018/19).
-In addition, Kuhn’s latest monograph Bushes and Succulents was published by Stanley Barker Editions (2018), with a launch at Jeu de Paume in Paris.
 Occasionally, Mona teaches at UCLA and the Art Center College of Design in Pasadena.

 Kuhn’s first monograph, Photographs, was published in 2004, followed by Evidence (2007), Native (2010), Bordeaux (2011), Private (2014), and She Disappeared into Complete Silence (2018/19) – all by Steidl.
 Bushes and Succulents (2018) was published by Stanley/Barker Editions.
 Her retrospective book WORKS was published by Thames & Hudson in 2021.